pinkpong111/Resolution-Based-Information-Theory/README.md

 **Criterion 5 — Storm onset must correlate with mismatch accumulation.**
 If Vector Storms occur without preceding mismatch pressure accumulation (measurable via RDE trajectory and buffer thickness decline), the pressure-accumulation model is wrong.

+**Criterion 6 — AND-entry / OR-exit must outperform symmetric governance protocols.**
+Systems using AND-entry (all conditions required) for stable-state declaration and OR-exit (any single violation sufficient) for reactivation should experience fewer premature stability declarations AND fewer delayed exits compared to symmetric AND/AND or OR/OR protocols.
+If symmetric protocols match performance, the asymmetry claim (derived from TLG §5.3) is weakened.

+**Criterion 7 — Minimum diversity determines vulnerability, not average.**
+The domain with the lowest internal differentiation (Dint) should be the primary contamination entry point.
+If contamination entry points are uniformly distributed regardless of per-domain Dint, or if mean Dint is a stronger predictor, the minimum-aggregation claim is falsified.
+(Derived from TLG §9.2 via GRT.)

+**Criterion 8 — Progressive withdrawal must reduce re-entry frequency.**
+Systems governed by staged human withdrawal (active → audit → periodic review → exit) should require fewer collapse-recovery restarts than fixed-epoch phase transitions.
+If fixed-epoch systems achieve equal or lower re-entry frequency, the protocol's advantage is not established.
+(Derived from TLG §13.2.2.)

 ---